 Similar Animals to the Platybelodon

 - African Elephant: Along with the Asian Elephant, these are the only surviving relatives of the Platybelodon.
 They have tusks and trunks, similar to their ancestors.
-Their lower jaws evolved to be smaller and do not function as shovels like the Platybelodon.
+Their lower jaws evolved to be smaller and do not function like the Platybelodon.

 Platybelodon FAQs (Frequently Asked Questions)

 Platybelodon lived during the Neogene Period and the Miocene Epoch.
 This time in prehistoric history lasted from 23 to 5.3 million years ago.

 Platybelodons could be up to 10 feet long and weigh around 2 or 3 tons.
 Their lower jaw, which was one of their most recognizable features, was often 2 or 3 feet long.